Medical Contact Lens Fellowship

 - Complete transcripts from all pre-professional and professional education

 The Fellowship Committee will be responsible for review and evaluation of all applications.
-The most competitive 3-5 applicants will be scheduled for a personal interview during February 2014 (depending on receipt of all application materials).
+The most competitive 3-5 applicants will be scheduled for a personal interview during on a rolling schedule, as late as February 2016 (depending on receipt of all application materials).
 Interested applicants are encouraged to apply early, for maximum flexibility in interview scheduling.
 One applicant will be accepted into this program per year from the interviewed group.